New Variety – Order NOW!!!

-Cut Dried (Irish) Sea Moss (Carrageen) is a type of seaweed and can be used to add nutrients to fruit smoothies, nut milks and ice creams, it’s used as a thickening and gelling agent to make vegan cheesecakes, mouses and other desserts .
+Once soaked and turned into a gel, Sea Moss can be used to add nutrients to fruit smoothies, nut milks and ice creams, it’s also used as a thickening and gelling agent to make vegan cheesecakes, mouses and other desserts .

-It is a naturally occurring source of iodine and carrageen and it is rich in vitamins, minerals, particularly potassium chloride.
+It is a naturally occurring source of iodine, collagen, fibre and it is rich in vitamins, minerals, particularly potassium chloride.

 The late great Dr Sebi spoke on several occasions about the health benefits of sea moss due to the 92 nutrients found within it.